Evidence-Based Solutions for Back Pain

 Why it Matters:

 Recovering from a back injury can be mentally tough.
-Many of us don’t realize what we take for granted until an injury alters our perspective.
-But with the correct evidence-based care, you will be back and better than ever in no time.
-Over the past few years, there have been considerable advancements in our understanding of the best treatments for back pain.
+Many don’t realize what we take for granted until an injury alters our perspective.
+But with the correct evidence-based care, you will be back and better than ever.
+Over the past few years, there have been considerable advancements in understanding the best back pain treatments.

 Here are a few of the latest research updates:

-- Adjustments have been shown to be more effective at reducing pain than many commonly prescribed medications.
+Adjustments are more effective at reducing pain than many commonly prescribed medications.

-- Researchers found patients had just as much relief with Chiropractic adjustments as they did with surgery.
+Researchers found patients had just as much relief with Chiropractic adjustments as with surgery.

 When recovering from a back injury, it’s important to keep a positive attitude, stick with your care plan, and avoid “pushing” through the pain.
 Your body is designed to heal naturally, without the need for drugs and surgery.
 Our Chiropractic team will work with your body’s natural healing instinct to create a specific care plan to help you get your life back.

 Science Source(s): Symptomatic MRI-Confirmed Lumbar Disk Herniation Patients: A Comparative Effectiveness Prospective Observational Study of 2 Age- and Sex-Matched Cohorts Treated with Either High-Velocity, Low Amplitude Spinal Manipulative Therapy or Imaging-Guided Lumbar Nerve Root Injections.
 Journal of Manipulative and Physiological Therapeutics.
 2013 Manipulation or Microdiskectomy for Sciatica?
 A Prospective Randomized Clinical Study.
 Journal of Manipulative and Physiological Therapeutics.
 2010 Spinal High-Velocity Low Amplitude Manipulation in Acute Nonspecific Low Back Pain.
 SPINE.
 2013